How many times have you heard customers say that they came in looking for just one or two items, yet they are standing at checkout with several more?

 Mix Up Your In-Store Marketing

 Location is not the only important factor to keep in mind.
-Most impulse purchases are items that are marketed at a lower price, which is often quite attractive to customers, who enjoy getting a deal.
-The products should catch the eye of your customers.
-The use of signage can be very helpful.
-And the placement of the product – where it sits on the shelf (such as eye-level) – should be taken into consideration, making it easier for your customers to find what you want them to buy.
+Most impulse purchases are items that are marketed at a lower price, making them quite attractive to customers who enjoy getting a deal.
+Catch the eye of your customers with the use of signage can be very helpful.
+And placing the product—where it sits on the shelf (such as eye-level)—should be taken into consideration, making it easier for your customers to find what you want them to buy.

-With the right strategies and the right displays you will have no problem increasing impulse buys by your customers.
-Need a custom point-of-purchase display for your store?
-Download our free guide to learn how to take your brick-and-mortar displays to the next level.
+With the right strategies and the right displays, you will have no problem increasing impulse buys by your customers.
+Need a custom point-of-purchase display for your product?
+Request a consult, and we'll get started.